GabrielBalzer/hypercasualgame/documentation/UC_Mainmenu.md

 # Hypercasual Game <!-- omit in toc -->

-# Use-Case Specification: Mainmenu of Ted'S Quest <!-- omit in toc -->
+# Use-Case Specification: Mainmenu of Ted's Quest <!-- omit in toc -->

 ## Table of Contents <!-- omit in toc -->
 - [Open Chrome Browser Website](#Mainmenu)